|Coordinates:||29.9352 N 17.5787 E|

 Propylaea (Gate of Nations)

 First structure after the staircase was 25 by 25 m large hall with magnificent entrance.
-It most likely was built by Xerxes I circa 475 BC.
+It most likely was built by Xerxes I sometimes around 475 BC.

 Western gate of the structure still is adorned with 5.5 m tall sculptures of oxes.
 The hall had four 18.3 m tall columns, formed like palms.
 Building has engraving in three languages - Old Persian, Babylonian and Elamite - also other structures in Persepolis have such inscriptions informing about the builder of the structure.